 Preheat the oven to 160C and line 2 trays with baking paper or parchment.

-Take 39g, 1.4 ounces or 2 slightly heaped tablespoons of mixture, roll it into a ball and place it on the tray about 3-4cm apart, flattening until they are about 1cm in thickness.
+Take 39g, 1.4 ounces or 2 slightly heaped tablespoons of mixture, roll it into a ball and place it on the tray about 4-5cm apart, now slightly flatten them until they are about 1cm in thickness.

 Bake for approximately 19-20 minutes, or until they are nicely golden brown, turning the trays around half way through the cooking process.